AriGraph: Learning Knowledge Graph World Models with Episodic Memory for LLM Agents: Results

-The cooking task (fig.\ref{fig:main_result} C, fig.\ref{fig:hard_result} B) presents the highest difficulty, because any error fails the whole task.
-All baseline agents either fail to gather the needed ingredients or make errors during meal preparation due to insufficient or improperly utilized information.
-In this task, episodic memory is particularly important, allowing the agent to recall useful observations such as the content of the recipe or cooking instructions.
-An agent without episodic memory manages to finish this task only once and score less overall points.
+Every LLM based agent had five attempts to solve each game.
+The normalized score of one means that an agent completed the game, and score less than one represents intermediate progress.
+Results on text-based games are shown on the Figure \ref{fig:textworld_columns} (for dynamics see Appendix \ref{app:textworld_extra_results}).
+We estimate performance as average of three best runs.
+Ariadne successfully remembers and uses information about state of the world for all three tasks.
+Baseline agents are unable to solve the Treasure Hunt, and fail to find even second key in the Treasure Hunt Hardest.
+On the other hand, Ariadne successfully solves the Treasure Hunt in about fifty steps, maintains robust performance in the Treasure Hunt Hard, and is able to complete the Treasure Hunt Hardest with more then double amount of rooms compared to Hard version, additional keys and distractors (see Appendix \ref{app:textworld_extra_results}).

-Graph based knowledge representation makes possible implementation of efficient exploration policies which allows the agent to solve Treasure Hunt and Cooking tasks twice faster.
-This can be seen by comparing figures \ref{fig:main_result} A and \ref{fig:main_result} C. Comparison of results for easy and hard (fig.\ref{fig:hard_result} A-C, right bars) settings demonstrates that baselines stop learning at all but AriGraph approach scales surprisingly well.
-Adding objects and rooms in the tasks only slightly delay full task completion.
+Compared to the Treasure Hunt, the Cleaning game possesses a slightly different challenge as it is more important to properly filter outdated information about object locations, than not to lose any information.
+This is evident from the reduced usefulness of Episodic Memory in Ariadne agent and Full history baseline, since both memory modules focus on retaining long-term information.
+Overall Ariadne notably outperforms alternatives in this game.
+Moreover, Ariadne also outperforms Reflexion, which has additional information between episodes \cite{shinn2023reflexion}.
+This baseline shows markable performance growth (in comparison wuth RAG) at the second try, but degrades with following tries.

-We also compared Ariadne with AriGraph world model on variation of cooking task from \cite{adhikari2021learning} with strong RL baselines (Fig.\ref{fig:fig6}).
-The task includes environments of four difficulty levels.
-Level 4 simplifies our task to merely locating the kitchen where all ingredients are stored.
-GPT-4 with full history manage to beat the first two levels, which involve a single room and ingredient, thus requiring few steps.
-However, GPT-4's performance drops in the fourth level, making errors in meal preparation as the context complexity increases.
-Our agent consistently performs well across all levels, with errors occurring only in level 3.
-In this level the ingredients are already prepared, but the recipe instructions indicate they still require preparation.
-This inconsistency can sometimes confuse LLM leading to re-cooking and ending a game.
-Overall, Ariadne demonstrated top results across all tasks.
+The Cooking game has the highest difficulty, because any error at intermediate step prevents completion of the whole game.
+All baseline agents (except Reflexion 2-shot with obvious advantage over other methods) fail to complete cooking tasks due to insufficient or misused information.
+In this game, episodic memory is particularly important, allowing the agent to recall useful observations such as the content of the recipe or cooking instructions.
+For token usage of every method see Table \ref{tab:token_usage}, Appendix \ref{app:toke_usage}.